dmitriilezine/AzureSecureAdministration/DeployvNet.md

 being configured and hardened.
 NSG rules in the template would need to be modified to accommodate this deployment consideration.

 ### Deploy vNet via ARM template using browser
-Use the following link to initiate deployment in your target Tenant/Subscription.
+Use the following link to initiate vNet deployment in your target Tenant/Subscription.
 ```<language>
 https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FAzurePAW-vNet11%2Fmaster%2FAzurePAW-vNet11%2Fazuredeploy.json
 ```